KHard2Bme/Python-Project-Template/Quant_README.md

 I will use data analysis techniques to determine whether the sentiments in these reviews are positive, negative, or neutral.</b>

-I will later perform Exploratory Data Analysis on the dataset to answer a few questions derived along the way.</b>
+I will also perform Exploratory Data Analysis on the dataset to answer a few questions derived along the way.</b>

  >note: The App Review Sentiment Analysis and EDA steps will be shown in detail within the Jupyter Notebook.